 See then that you walk circumspectly, not as fools but as wise, redeeming the time, because the days are evil.

 — Ephesians 5:11-17

 So the Parables were concealed to those who rebelliously didn't want to know them, or the God who taught them, but were revealed to those who would humbly follow and obey Him.

-The arrangement of these parables is in what is known as a chiasm, where the most important theme is the middle of the text, and it is surrounded by related parallel related information on both sides, that further detail the main point.
+The arrangement of these parables is in, what is known as, a chiasm, where the most important theme is the middle of the text, and it is surrounded by related parallel information on both sides, that further detail the main point.

 Kenneth E. Bailey, who has made many fascinating chiastic discoveries in the Bible, suggests that we view chiasms like a sandwich, with the meat in the middle, The outer two parallels of the section would be two slices of bread and can include other parallel ingredients on both sides of the meat or main portion of the text.

-The table below shows what this looks like based on the text in Matthew 13, as it concerns these particlar parables.
+The table below shows what this looks like based on the text in Matthew 13, as it concerns these particular parables.
 Much of the information in this table is borrowed from Kenneth E Bailey.
-My graph differs slightly, not in content but in arrangement due to formattting limitations.
-Some additional insights are added from additional commentary on thus topic by David Wenham, a British Theologian.
+My graph differs slightly, not in content but in arrangement due to formatting limitations.
+Some additional insights are added from a commentary on this topic by David Wenham, a British Theologian.

 Matthew 13 Chiastic Arrangement of the Kingdom Parables

 A ) Parable of the Sower - Farmer - Field (v.
 1-9)

 B) Question by the disciples - Answer by Jesus (v.
 10-17)